We Protect the Rights of Commercial Truck Crash Victims

 Often, the aftermath of a truck accident can be more distressing than the crash itself.
 These collisions often result in severe injuries to motorists, which can require extensive medical treatment and can cause many limitations in your life.
 In addition to dealing with your physical impairments and recovery, bills will start mounting and your household may experience financial difficulties due to the accident.
 It is important to realize that many truck accident victims have the right to take legal action to seek compensation for their injuries and losses.

 No truck accident case is simple, however, with the right law firm handling your case, it is possible to receive the full amount you deserve for your many losses.
-The legal team at Polito & Associates regularly handles complex trucking accident cases and we can evaluate whether you have a claim.
+The legal team at Polito & Harrington regularly handles complex trucking accident cases and we can evaluate whether you have a claim.

 What Causes Truck Accidents in Connecticut?